-Introducing a precisely digitally hand-recreated reproduction of the next Cotta's almanac deck full of history, and for the fourth time, strongly touched by Schiller's works, continuing after the previous yellow, green, and blue, which was the first published complete transformation playing card deck in the world!
+Introducing a precisely digitally hand-recreated reproduction of the next Cotta's almanac deck full of history, and for the third time, strongly touched by Schiller's works, continuing a year after the previous green and the blue one, which was the first published complete transformation playing card deck in the world!

-The red "Turandot" deck is the fourth in a series of six famous transformation playing card decks we plan to release...
-This fourth Cotta's almanac playing cards deck was originally published in 1809.
-There is no known evidence of any deck issued in 1808, and so this red almanac issued in 1809 is considered to be the fourth in a series.
+The yellow "Wallenstein" deck is the third in a series of six famous transformation playing card decks we plan to release...
+This third Cotta's almanac playing card deck was originally published in 1807.
+It draws on aspects from Schiller's work; the famous historical drama Wallenstein and the theme of the 30 Years' War.

 - Printed by USPCC on classic stock

 - 52 cards + 2 Jokers + 2 collectible cards

 - Metallic ink on box & full bleed backs